A Hot Holiday Weekend Forecast

 What’s Coming Up...

-By tomorrow, a warm front will pass by to the north of here opening the doors for warmer air to make its way back into the region.
-High temperatures are expected to top off in the 90s beginning Saturday and continuing Sunday, Monday and Tuesday of next week.
-Heat index temperatures are expected to rise to near 100° at times during the weekend.
+A warm front will pass by to the north of here overnight tonight and even warmer conditions are expected to move in for Saturday, Sunday and Labor Day Monday.
+High temperatures are expected to exceed 90° each of those days and with increasing humidity, heat index temperatures are expected to be in the upper 90s to near 100° at times.

+Remember to stay hydrated and try to find some shade if you are outside.
+Better yet, try to find some air conditioning and stay inside.

 Looking Ahead...